ivanklak/theory/README.md

 > The object of the dependency should be an abstraction, not something concrete.
 > In the process of software development, there is a moment when the functionality of the application ceases to fit within a single module.
 As a result, for example, it may turn out that high-level components depend on low-level components.

+### Server sidde rendering [SSR]

+**Server-side rendering (SSR) is an application's ability to convert HTML files on the server into a fully rendered HTML page for the client.** The web browser submits a request for information from the server, which instantly responds by sending a fully rendered page to the client.

+Some server-side rendering **advantages** include:

+- A server-side rendered application enables pages to **load faster**, improving the user experience.
+- When rendering server-side, **search engines can easily index and crawl content** because the content can be rendered before the page is loaded, which is ideal for SEO.
+- Webpages are correctly indexed because web browsers prioritize web pages with faster load times.
+- Rendering server-side helps efficiently load webpages for users **with slow internet connection or outdated devices**.

+Server-side rendering **disadvantages** may include:

+- Rendering server-side can be costly and resource-intensive as it is not the default for JavaScript websites, and **the server takes on the full burden of rendering content** for users and bots.
+- While rendering static HTML server-side is efficient, **rendering bigger, more complex applications server-side can increase load times.**
+- Server-side rendering may not be compatible with third-party JavaScript code.
+- Rendering server-side may be ideal for static site generation, but frequent server requests and full page reloads can result in overall slower page rendering in more complex applications.

+### What is a static website?

+A static website is made up of one or more HTML webpages that load the same way every time.
+Static websites contrast with dynamic websites, which load differently based on any number of changing data inputs, such as the user's location, the time of day, or user actions.
+While static webpages are simple HTML files that can load quickly, dynamic webpages require the execution of JavaScript code within the browser in order to render.